-Registration for the Spring 2023 semester opens up on October 31, 2022.
+Registration for the Fall 2023 semester opens up on April 3, 2023.
 Current students should attend a group advising session or schedule a meeting with their advisor to discuss course options prior to registering.

 After selecting courses from the available options, all students must request authorization(s) to register.
 To receive authorization, please contact Carly Mahedy with the following information:

 - Course Registration Number (CRN#)

 Additional information and FAQs can be found here.